 Did you know that Google Maps not only shows you how to get around while driving our nation’s interstates and city streets but also while you're inside buildings like famous art museums, airports, and your local gym as well?
 When you look up a location, on the map, you'll see a photo with a 360-degree icon.
 Tap the icon and you can view rooms inside and even walk within a space.
-(Try it with the Metropolitan Museum of Art in New York City.)
+(Try it with the Museum of the City of New York.)
 You can also quickly access a Street View of the exterior of the building the same way – great for when you’re trying to drive to an unfamiliar destination.

 6. Catch the last train

 In many cities, mass transit trains don’t run all night – they stop running shortly after bars close.
 This can be a tough trip to plan if you need to make a transfer along the way.
 Fortunately, if you type your destination into Google Maps, choose the train icon, then “Depart at...” and then choose “Last” and “Done,” the app will show you the last trains and buses that get you where you need to go.
 You can even set a reminder to take the last train.

 7. Zoom one-handed